50ulR3ap3r/IdekCTF/Reverse/constructor/README.md

 Analysis:

-ELF 64-bit, statically linked: All necessary libraries are included in the binary itself.
-This is often simpler for analysis as there are no external dependencies to manage.

-stripped: Function names and debugging symbols have been removed, which will make the analysis a bit more difficult.
+Statically Linked & Stripped: All necessary code is in the file, but function names are removed, requiring manual analysis to understand the program flow.

-No PIE: The executable is not Position-Independent.
-It will always be loaded at the same base address (0x400000), which simplifies tracking memory addresses.
+No PIE: The binary loads at a fixed address (0x400000), which makes referencing memory locations straightforward during analysis.

-No canary: No protection against stack overflows, although this is not relevant for this challenge.

 Searching for Strings
-A quick search for the strings "Correct" or "Wrong" is often a good starting point.
+A quick search for keywords often reveals the program's intent.

 $ strings chall | grep -iE 'correct|wrong'
 Correct!
 Wrong!

-The presence of these strings confirms that there is a comparison between user input and an expected value.
-Our goal is to find this expected value.
+The presence of these strings confirms a simple validation mechanism.
+Our goal is to find the data it's comparing against.

-2. Reverse Engineering with Ghidra
+Step 2: Static Analysis with Ghidra
-We open the binary in Ghidra.
-By searching for the string "Correct!", we land directly in the function that validates the flag.
-Ghidra names it FUN_00401050.
+Opening the binary in a decompiler like Ghidra allows us to inspect its internal logic.
+By searching for references to the "Correct!" string, we immediately find the validation function, which Ghidra labels FUN_00401050.

-Here is the decompiled pseudo-code of the verification logic:
+The core logic of this function is a loop that decrypts and compares data:

 // Pseudo-code for function FUN_00401050
 undefined8 FUN_00401050(void)